 In accordance with the United Nations Convention on the Law of the Sea of 10 December 1982 (“the Convention”) and the Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982 (“the Agreement”), the Area and its resources are the common heritage of humankind, and the Exploitation of the resources of the Area shall be carried out for the benefit of humankind as a whole, on whose behalf the Authority acts.

-The objective of these Regulations is therefore to regulate the Exploitation of the resources of the Area consistent with the Convention, including the duty to ensure effective Protection for the Marine Environment from harmful effects caused by those activities [as well as the duty to protect and preserve [objects and sites of an archaeological or historical nature] [underwater cultural heritage] found in the Area [for the benefit of humankind as a whole in accordance with articles 149 and 303 of the Convention], while [ensuring respect for][recognizing and protecting] [existing] cultural [rights or] interests].
+The objective of these Regulations is therefore to regulate the Exploitation of the [mineral] resources of the Area consistent with the Convention, including the duty [to take necessary measures in accordance with the Convention] to ensure effective Protection [of] the Marine Environment from [harmful effects] [Serious Harm] caused by those activities [as well as the duty to protect and preserve [objects and sites of an archaeological or historical nature] [underwater cultural heritage] found in the Area [for the benefit of humankind as a whole in accordance with articles 149 and 303 of the Convention], while [ensuring respect for][recognizing and protecting] [existing] cultural [rights or] interests].